warren-bank/fork-Xanado/README.md

 Currently only [double challenge](https://en.wikipedia.org/wiki/Challenge_(Scrabble)) is supported.
 An extension would be to support other challenge types.

 # Internationalisation
 The UI uses the [Wikimedia jQuery.i18n framework](https://github.com/wikimedia/jquery.i18n) to support translations.
 Currently translation files are provided for English and (a poor translation to) French.
 To generate your own translation, copy `/i18n/en.json` to a file using your language code (e.g. `de` for German) and edit the new file to provide the translation.
+You can use the `js/i18n/checkTranslation.js` program to check the completeness of your translations.

 If you do create a translation, please feel free to issue a pull request to get it into the source code.

 ## IMPORTANT NOTICES:

 [SCRABBLE®](http://www.scrabble.com/) is a registered trademark.
 All intellectual property rights in and to the game are owned in the U.S.A and Canada by Hasbro Inc., and throughout the rest of the world by J.W.
 Spear & Sons Limited of Maidenhead, Berkshire, England, a subsidiary of Mattel Inc.

 This not-for-profit project is not associated with any of the owners of the SCRABBLE® brand.
+If you don't already have a SCRABBLE board, please go out and buy one!

 ["Words With Friends"](https://www.zynga.com/games/words-with-friends-2/)
 is the name of an online game produced by Zynga Inc. To